ElsevierSoftwareX/SOFTX_2019_370/README.md

 ## Installation

-HiTIME-CPP is provided as a Docker container, which can be installed like so (assuming you have docker installed on your computer):
+HiTIME is provided as a Docker container, which can be installed like so (assuming you have docker installed on your computer):

 ```
 docker pull bjpop/hitime